-Risk & Control Assessment: The Risk & Control Assessment process (RCA) comprises a series of bottomup assessments of the risks generated by business divisions and infrastructure functions (1st LoDs), the effectiveness of the controls in place to manage them, and the remediation actions required to bring the risks outside of risk appetite back into risk appetite.
+Risk & Control Assessment: The risk and control assessment process comprises of a series of bottom-up assessments of the risks generated by business divisions and infrastructure functions (1st LoDs), the effectiveness of the controls in place to manage them, and the remediation actions required to bring the risks outside of risk appetite back into risk appetite.
 This enables both the 1st and 2nd LoDs to have a clear view of the bank's material operational risks.
-In 2021, we focused on embedding the dynamic, trigger based approach to the RCA to review our risk profile on a real time basis through NFR governance meetings.
-We continued to mature in the area of controls by refining the bank's central control inventory and increasing control assurance activities conducted across both 1st LoD and 2nd LoD functions at various levels of the bank.
-The outcome provided greater transparency to Risk Owners on the control environment the bank relies upon to mitigate its operational risks.
+In 2022, the bank continued to embed the dynamic, trigger-based approach to the risk and control assessment to review the bank's risk profile on a real time basis through non-financial risk governance meetings.
+In addition, the bank has continued to mature its central control inventory as well as assurance and assessment activities to provide greater transparency to the risk owners on the effectiveness of the control environments mitigating their risks..

-Top Risks: We regularly report and perform analyses on our top risks to establish that they are appropriately mitigated.
+Top Risks: The bank regularly reports and performs analyses on top risks to establish that they are appropriately mitigated.
 As all risks, top risks are rated in terms of both the likelihood that they could occur and the impact on the bank should they do so, and through this assessment they are identified to be particularly material for the bank.
 The reporting provides a forward-looking perspective on the impact of planned remediation and control enhancements.
 It also contains emerging risks and themes that have the potential to evolve as top risks in the future.
-Top risk reduction programs comprise the most significant risk reduction activities that are key to bringing our operational top risk themes back within risk appetite.
-In 2021, we fostered greater connectivity between Top Risks and the more granular RCA outputs through enhanced tooling and by improving aggregation logic to better identify Top risks from the bottom-up RCA process.
+Top risk reduction programs comprise the most significant risk reduction activities that are key to bringing operational top risk themes back within risk appetite.
+In 2022, the frequency of Group top risk reporting was changed from monthly to quarterly to align with divisional top risk reporting cadence, noting that any risk and remediation updates may be reflected dynamically via the risk and control assessment process.

-Transformation Risk Assessment: To appropriately identify and manage risks from material change initiatives within the bank, a Transformation Risk Assessment (TRA) process is in place to assess the impact of transformations on the bank's risk profile and control environment.
-This process considers impacts to both financial and non-financial risk types and is applicable to initiatives including regulatory initiatives, technology migrations, risk remediation projects, strategy changes, organisational changes and real estate moves within the bank.
-In 2021, the Operational Resilience dimension was formalized by mandating that Operational Resilience impacts due to potential changes to process, control or underlying resource base from the initiative are taken into account during the transformation risk assessment.
+Transformation Risk Assessment: To appropriately identify and manage risks from material change initiatives within the bank, a transformation risk assessment process is in place to assess the impact of transformations on the bank's risk profile and control environment.
+This process considers impacts to both financial and non-financial risk types and is applicable to initiatives including regulatory initiatives, technology migrations, risk remediation projects, strategy changes, organizational changes, and real estate moves within the bank.
+In 2022, a number of changes were introduced in order to improve the robustness of the assessment.
+To that end, the timeframe to finalize the assessment has been extended, the template has been enhanced, and the role of 2nd LoD functions to challenge and input into the assessment was further strengthened.

-NFR appetite is the amount of non-financial risk the bank is willing to accept as a consequence of doing business.
-The NFR appetite framework provides a common approach to measure and monitor the level of risk appetite across the firm.
+Risk appetite: Non-financial risk appetite is the amount of non-financial risk the bank is willing to accept as a consequence of doing business.
+The non-financial risk appetite framework provides a common approach to measure and monitor the level of risk appetite across the firm.
 NFR appetite metrics are used to monitor the operational risk profile against the bank's defined risk appetite, and to alert the organization to impending problems in a timely fashion.
-In 2021, to further inform the quality of risk appetite metrics used to assess NFR appetite and capital processes, a metric quality assessment has been introduced.
+In 2022, the design of an enhanced risk appetite framework was developed and tested for a subset or risk types.
+Further refinements to the approach and a fuller implementation plan will be a focus for 2023.